RAFALAMAO/rafalamao.github.io/_posts/2022-02-26-hector-ros-noetic.md

 ---
 layout: single
 title: Hector Quadrotor - ROS Noetic
-excerpt: "A port of Hector Quadrotos to ROS Noetic version :)"
+excerpt: "Due hector quadrotor only have melodic version working, in this thread I generated a port of this dron simulator to work with ROS Noetic."
 date: 2022-02-26
 classes: wide
 header: